 Client Login Email Newletter Enquiry Form

-Can be planted at any time of year.
-Water well before planting.
-Dig a hole and loosen the surrounding soil with a fork, especially at the base.
-Place the plant in the hole so that the compost is at the same level as the surrounding soil.
-Fill in around the plant with loose soil and firm in the roots to secure the plant.
-Water again after planting.
+Once the plant has become established it is very difficult to move, so it is vital to chose the position with care.
+Dig a hole and loosen the surrounding soil with a fork, especially at the base and mix in some well rotted organic material or compost.
+Place the plant in the hole so that the roots are just below the level of the surrounding soil.
+Backfill in around the plant and firm in the roots tomake it secure.
+Water after planting.

 Moist Well Drained